areaofeffect/hello-world/README.md

-# Code Literacy: Hello World
+# Hello World: The Logic of Interaction

 ##### FALL 2018